-Most knitting patterns are pretty clear when it comes to telling you what size knitting needles you will need.
-This makes sense because the designer wants you to be able to successfully recreate the project.
-However, knitting needle sizes can change based on what country they're from.
+Most knitting patterns specify what size knitting needles you will need.
+This makes sense because the designer wants you to be able to recreate the project successfully.
+However, knitting needle sizes can change based on what country they're from, so you'll want to confirm you have the right pair for your project.

 However, where things get confusing for most knitters is that the UK also had its own needle sizes at one time, as did Canada.
 It's very uncommon to run into patterns with Canadian needle sizes.
 Currently, British non-metric sizes are most likely to be found on older patterns, since the metric measures have been used for the past 30 years or so.